sergehall/cs81-module8-clicker/REFLECTION.md

 ## What personal twist did you add?

-I turned the main app into **Cat Clicker** with 🐱 emojis and messages tailored to cats instead of cookies.
-Then I added a second, weird and funny clicker that uses hexadecimal numbers, random colors, and bizarre milestone messages.
-It was a fun way to explore creative logic while using standard JavaScript.
+I turned the main app into **Cat Clicker** with 🐱 emojis and themed messages.
+In addition, I created a **Weird HEX Clicker** as a second section.
+It uses hexadecimal counting, random font colors, and ironic milestone messages.
+It’s intentionally bizarre, and that made it more fun to build.

 ## What real-world app uses this kind of interaction?